ROCm/HIP/docs/markdown/hip_porting_guide.md

 info: hipify ./kmeans_cuda_kernel.cu =====>
   info: converted 40 CUDA->HIP refs( dev:0 mem:0 kern:0 builtin:37 math:0 stream:0 event:0
 ```
-* Some of the most interesting information in kmeans_cuda_kernel.cu :
+* Interesting information in kmeans_cuda_kernel.cu :
   * How many CUDA calls were converted to HIP (40)
-       * Breakdown of the different CUDA functionality used (dev:0 mem:0 etc).
+  * Breakdown of the CUDA functionality used (dev:0 mem:0 etc).
 This file uses many CUDA builtins (37) and texture functions (3).
    * Warning for code that looks like CUDA API but was not converted (0 in this file).
    * Count Lines-of-Code (LOC) - 185 for this file.

 * hipexamine also presents a summary at the end of the process for the statistics collected across all files.
 This has similar format to the per-file reporting, and also includes a list of all kernels which have been called.
 An example from above: